 When an application wants to access an API's protected resources it must provide an Access Token.
 The same Access Token can be used to access the API's resources without having to authenticate again, until it expires.

 Each API has a set of defined permissions.
 Applications can request a subset of those defined permissions when they execute the authorization flow, and include them in the Access Token as part of the scope request parameter.

 For example, an API that holds a user's appointments, may accept two different levels of authorization: read only (scope

 read:appointments) or write (scope

 write:appointments).
-When a client asks the API to list a user's appointments, then the access token should contain the
+When an application asks the API to list a user's appointments, then the Access Token should contain the

 How to configure an API in Auth0